All writing

 AI agents do not work that way.
 There are no buttons to click.
 The user types a sentence.
 The agent reads it, thinks, sometimes runs a tool, and writes back.
 The whole thing is a conversation.
 None of the older analytics tools know what to do with a conversation.
 They can count that it happened.
 They cannot tell you what it was about.

 So teams end up guessing.
-The product manager reads twenty conversations a week and calls that research.
+The product manager reads twenty conversations a week and calls that research — we wrote a whole post on why the sample of twenty fails and what to do instead.
 The VP asks how the product is going and gets a vague answer.
 The roadmap gets built on a feeling, not on a real read of what users are doing.
 Locus was built to fix that.

 A team running an AI agent has to make calls about a product they cannot really see.
 Here is a concrete example.
 You ship a coding agent.
 Half your users are doing frontend work.
 The other half are writing backend services.
 A smaller third group is using it to learn a new framework.
 Each of those three groups wants something different from the product.